EthanCoderPenguin2012/Material-Hub-Android-Canary/README.md

 ⸻
 > Update: You might be wondering why I just added a react app.
 This is how I plan to run the website for this project.
 This is so I can give it a more modern look and feel and use the Material UI library.

+> Update 2: I have decided to temporarily remove the react app.
+I will be adding it back in the future.
+I will soon add back the html site for now.
 ---